crafttheweb/thelastpickle/_drafts/removing-a-disk.md

         sudo du -sh <old-dir> && sudo du -sh <tmp-dir>
         sudo rsync -azvP --delete-before <old-dir>/data/ <tmp-dir>

-    **Explanations**: As existing files are now 100% immutable (because never compacted), we just need to copy new files that were flushed in `old-dir` as Cassandra is still running.
-This is runnable in parallel again.
+    **Explanations**: Existing files are now 100% immutable as they have never compacted.
+Now, we just need to copy new files that were flushed in `old-dir` as Cassandra is still running.
+Again, this is runnable in parallel.

     **Example**: Let's say we have 50 GB of new files.
 It takes 0.5 hours to copy them in our case.